Recursively Summarizing Enables Long-Term Dialogue Memory in Large Language Models: Conclusion

 \section{Conclusion}

 In this paper, we propose a simple and effective strategy by recursively summarizing to improve the long-term dialogue ability in LLMs.
-The experimental results indicate the effectiveness and universality of our method.
-Additional analysis indicates the method can be further enhanced by in-context learning.
+The experimental results indicate our generated memory can model long-term dependencies and prompt LLMs to generate highly consistent responses.
+Additional analysis indicates that the method is robust across different LLMs and can be further boosted in few-shot scenarios.
+Importantly, our method also shows strong complementary to both popular retrieval-based and long-context models.

-Future work includes 1) exploring the long-context modeling effect of our method on more long-context tasks, e.g., story generation, and 2) optimizing the summarization performance with a locally supervised fine-tuned LLM rather than employing expensive online API.